mirima2/software_guidelines/docs/source/field_access_rights.rst

 Provide a rights management statement for the resource or reference a service providing such information.
 Include embargo information if applicable.

-Use the complete title of a license and include version information if applicable.

-Example: Creative Commons Attribution 3.0 Germany License

 .. note::

    *Mandatory* property in OpenAIRE instead of optional in DataCite.

    OpenAIRE uses this property to explicit declare the access right of the resource via :ref:`d:rightsuri`.
-This does not exclude also using :ref:`d:rights` property for additional rights statements as defined by DataCite Metadata Schema |datacitever|.
-In particular OpenAIRE also recommends including license information if available.

-   Please refer to the section :ref:`accessrights` for a full example of how to declare access right and license information.

 .. _d:rightsuri: